sindrsh/mathworld/README.md

 They start building their world by playing math related minigames, giving them resources.
 When topics of math are successfully completed, new territory can be discovered.
 There will be farms where the mathlings can harvest by performing elementary calculations.
-This to enhance practice on topics where a lot of repetiotion is needed both to learn and preserve the skills.
+This to enhance practice on topics where a lot of repetition is needed both to learn and preserve the skills.

 <!-- CONTACT -->